Columbia Business School

 Align this further with the opportunities that Columbia Business School offers.
 Correlate the placement opportunities, extracurricular activities, clubs, specializations and electives with your goals and show that you can create impact.

-Columbia MBA Essay Questions 2 and 3
+Columbia MBA Essay Question 2

-Tell us about a time you were challenged around one of these five skills.
+Tell us about a time when you were challenged around one of these five skills.
 Describe the situation, the actions you took, and the outcome.
 (250 words)

 Columbia Business School has included this PPIL leadership program to build diversity, equity and inclusion skills within their MBA graduates.
 They want to nurture candidates who are inclusive, unbiased, and self-aware leaders, who can manage challenging situations strategically.